 The word “cared” also contains something of election.
 In the wilderness they only had ‘God and the sand’ and they had to count on Him from step to step.
 God’s care is not only perceptible in salvation, but also in all the care that is needed afterwards during the journey to the promised land.

 This principle also applies to us.
 God knew how, during our conversion, the world would change for us.
-At first we were friends of the world, we felt at home there.
-Now that we have been freed from it through the work of salvation of the Lord Jesus, that same world where we had our friends and who knew us as its friends has changed into an environment where we experience enmity (Jn 16:33).
+At first, we were friends of the world, we felt at home there.
+Now that we have been freed from it through the work of salvation of the Lord Jesus, that same world where we had our friends and who knew us as its friend has changed into an environment where we experience enmity (Jn 16:33).
 While the world no longer knows us, it is a great encouragement to know that the Lord Jesus knows us and cares for us.

 6 Forgetting the LORD

 6 As [they had] their pasture, they became satisfied,

 God took care of His people in the wilderness.
 This was expressed every morning through the manna He gave them.
 “As [they had] their pasture” refers to the peace in which they dwelt and in which He satisfied them with manna.
 All they had to do was collect it and eat it.
 What you do not expect to find in a wilderness is simply there when the LORD cares for His people.
 The wilderness then becomes a benevolent pasture.